dusk-network/moat/README.md

 ## Testing the environment

-You can test if the environment you set up and the library are working properly by executing the following:
+You can test if the environment you set up and the library are working properly by specifying the testing Rusk node address in `integration-tests/tests/config/config.toml`, and executing the following (note that the wallet needs to use `password` as password for the tests to succeed):

 ```
 cargo t --release --features="exp_tests" -- --test-threads=1